gregblt/slicer-boutiques/README.md

 The directory docker contains the dockerfile used to build the container with the Slicer4 installation

-The directory boutiques contains the boutiques descriptor for the tools
+The directory boutiques contains the boutiques descriptors for the tools

 ## Tools documentation